Air Fryer Meatballs

 I don’t know about you, but I always thought my mother made the best meatballs ever.
 They were crispy on the outside and soft on the inside.
 She baked her meatballs to perfection.

-These are especially good when you serve them with a veggie, lentils and maybe a dipping sauce.
+These are especially good when you serve them with a veggie, lentils, and tomato sauce.

-- I enjoy using a mixture of meats in my meatballs.
+• I enjoy using a mixture of meat in my meatballs.
 My go-to is the combination I use in this recipe – ground pork and beef.
-Sometimes I change it up with ground lamb instead of the pork.
+Sometimes I change it up with ground lamb instead of pork.

-- I’ve used a few different air fryers; the oven type, the air fryer lid for my instant pot, and the one that currently has my heart: the instant vortex pro.
-The IVP is my current favorite because, in my opinion, it is the easiest one to use and to clean.
+• I’ve used a few different air fryers; the oven type, the air fryer lid for my instant pot, the basket type, and the one that currently has my heart: the instant vortex pro.
+The IVP is my current favorite because, in my opinion, it is the easiest one to use and clean.

 How to make air fryer meatballs